Reol (singer): Career

 In January 2018, Reol signed to Victor Entertainment.
 On March 5 she released a music video for the song titled "エンド" as the single for her solo debut EP.
 Reol released her first EP titled Kyokoushu on March 14.
 Reol released the singles "Saisaki" and "Sairen" in July and August respectively before the announcement of her first studio album Jijitsujo.
 Jijitsujo was released on October 17, and a music video for the third single "Gekihaku" was released on December 19.
 Reol was featured on TeddyLoid's Silent Planet:Infinity album on the song "Winners".
 Reol later went on her first tour dubbed "MADE IN FACTION" around Japan, and later into China.

 In 2019, she released the Bunmei EP on March 20, and music videos for "Utena" and "Lost Paradise" respectively.
 She has gone on her second Japanese tour, named "Reol Secret Live".
-"Phanto(me)" was released on July 24, 2019 as a single.
+"Phanto(me)" was released on July 24, 2019, as a single.

-On 22 January 2020, Reol released her second full album Kinjitou.
+On January 22, 2020, Reol released her second full album Kinjitou.
 The album has a total of 11 songs and includes the digital singles: Phanto(me), HYPE MODE, and 1LDK.
 On September 27, 2020, she, as the first Japanese female artist, was elected in "Artist on the Rise".
 On July 29, the music video for "The Sixth Sense" was released, a promotional song for Boat Race 2020, which also featured the group Tokyo Gegegay, who also sang in the YouTube version.
-On November 4, she released a music video titled "Q?", in collaboration with GigaP.
+On November 4, she released a music video titled "Q?", in collaboration with Giga.